AlbertMarashi/modular-model-spec/src/spec.md

 In order to support this use case, the developer needs to be able to distinguish textual content from other types of content, and the model needs to be able to respond in a variety of different formats.

-Additionally, requiring the model to explicitly respond with it's chosen format, allows the `system` to enable grammar sampling modes (eg: json mode) to restrict generated tokens to only include syntactically valid generations.
+Additionally, requiring the model to explicitly respond with it's chosen format, allows the `system` to enable grammar sampling modes (eg: json mode) to restrict generated tokens to only include syntactically valid outputs.

 These model features and capabilities combine together to enable a wide variety of use cases and applications which increase developer conveience, control and flexibility.
 :::